iamtheyammer/omnibot/docs/modules.md

 Loading remote modules is super easy.

-However, remote modules from sources you don't trust can allow attackers to read any file from your computer, steal your bot's discord token, and more.
+However, modules from sources you don't trust can allow attackers to read any file from your computer, steal your bot's discord token, and more.
 Make sure you trust the author of the module.